pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 - Starting Location Selector
   - Remove ability to start the game from places like Mt.
 Silver
   - Prompt for confirmation in case user accidentally clicked A
-  - Able to rename mons through the party menu
   - Inform player that SELECT toggles the regions

 #### OWF - Medium Priority